aaronmiler/aaronmiler.github.io/source/_posts/2013-11-05-parkware-released.markdown

 ### Developing the App

 ParkWare was made with RubyMotion.
 My whole lifetime as a web developer has been spent making things for the web.
-So this was the first time that I was able to make something almost tangable.
+So this was the first time that I was able to make something almost tangible.
 This was a great feeling for me, and the fact that I could use Ruby was an added bonus.

 Something I really liked about RubyMotion, is the fact that it compiles to machine code.
 Meaning there is no interperater.

-While the community seems very small, and most the google queries for problems come up with Objective-C answers.
-I still enjoyed using it very much.
+Most the Google queries for problems come up with Objective-C answers.
+I was able to pop into the IRC channel to get some help with my issues.
 After a using RubyMotion for a while, I was able to look at Objective-C/iPhone documentation, and adapt it to RubyMotion code.

 All in all I'm just much happier while writing Ruby code.
-While learning the idocincrosis of iOS within RubyMotion was congusing at first.
+While learning the idiosyncrasies of iOS within RubyMotion was confusing at first.
 I have to say I feel as if the code I've written is quite readable, and I had fun doing it.
 I've still got quite a bit of refactoring to do.
 But it's something I'm enjoying writing.